tegandbiscuits/lets-learn-rails-talk/use-rails.md

 * We're going to require `title` and `completed`
 * In the case of completed however, we're also saying if it's not given, just default to `false`
-* While `null` and `false` are functionally pretty similar, there's some edge cases we want to avoid
+* While `null` and `false` are pretty similar in Ruby, there's some edge cases we want to avoid, so it's better to have a default when working with booleans

 ```sh